Oxoscript turns into NanoPy - more infos

 delay(5000)

-This example prints the measured RGB colors every 5 seconds in the terminal.
+This example outputs the measured RGB colors to the terminal every 5 seconds.

 getPressure()->float